-Volume, stress, security, telephony and cryptographic test methods for the Unity 3.2.1.0 voting system were developed by iBeta following a review of the EAC approved Unity 4.0.0.0 Test Plan, the 3% Source Code Review Assessment, the system limitations and security documentation for the modifications to the EAC certified Unity 3.2.0.0 voting system.
-The test methods prepared for the modifications are contained in Section 7.
+Volume, stress, security, telephony and cryptographic test methods for the Unity 3.2.1.0 voting system were developed by iBeta following a review of the EAC approved Unity 4.0.0.0 Test Plan, the 3% Source Code Review Assessment, the system limitations and security documentation for the Unity 3.2.1.0 and the EAC certified Unity 3.2.0.0 voting system.
+The test methods prepared for the M100, network configuration and DS200 cosmetic and functional enhancements and issues are contained in Section 7.
 A test case is developed from each test method.
 Documentation of all test iterations shall be maintained in the test case with a separate record of the configuration and results of each test execution.